ggreer/geoff.greer.fm/_posts/2012-08-25-the-silver-searcher-benchmarking-revisions.md

 Looking at other specific changes, I can also see that [43886f9b](https://github.com/ggreer/the_silver_searcher/commit/43886f9b08d0772b54f21a291a0794d060f700f7) (annotation C) improved string-matching performance by 30%.
 This was not intended.
 I was cleaning up some code and fixed an off-by-one error that slightly impacted performance.
 It certainly wasn't going to cause a 30% difference.
 After git-blaming, I found the commit that introduced the problem: [01ce38f7](https://github.com/ggreer/the_silver_searcher/commit/01ce38f7f578b6b6141385688ff3c068390635df) (annotation A).
 This was quite a stealthy performance regression.
 It was caused by my brain mixing up Python and C. In Python, `3 or 1` is `3`.
 In C, `3 || 1` evaluates to `1`.
 Using `f_len - 1 || 1` filled the `skip_lookup` array with 1's, causing `boyer_moore_strnstr()` to only skip 1 character instead of up to `f_len - 1` characters.

 This mistake cut performance in half, and I fixed it three days ago without intending to.
-Yet again, I am humbled by the mindless computer.
+Once again, I am humbled by the mindless computer.
+On the bright side, now I'll quickly notice performance regressions.

 <script type="text/javascript" src="https://www.google.com/jsapi"> </script>
 <script type="text/javascript">